polylang/polylang/readme.txt

 * Fix auto added page to menus when the page is created with the block editor
 * Fix embed of translated static front page #318
 * Fix a possible infinite redirect if the static front page is not translated
+* Fix incorrect behavior of action 'wpml_register_single_string' when updating the string source
 * Fix fatal error with Jetpack when no languages has been defined yet #330
 * Fix a conflict with Laravel Valet.
 Props @chesio. #250
 * Fix a conflict with Thesis.
 * Fix a conflict with Pods in the block editor.
 Props Jory Hogeveen. #369
+* Fix fatal error with Twenty Fourteen introduced in version 2.5.4. #374

 = 2.5.4 (2019-05-28) =